Voigtländer Apo-Lanthar 50mm f/2 for Z-Mount Review on the Nikon Zf

 Weight: 12.2 oz, 347 g

-Price: $999.00 (at the time this review was posted it was on sale for $899.00)
+Price: $999.00 (at the time this review was posted, it was on sale for $899.00)

-The M-Mount version is slightly smaller with dimensions of 2.2 x 2.1", 55.6 x 53 mm, and a filter size of 49mm.
-It also weighs less at 10.2 oz, 288 g.
-The M-Mount version has 2 anomalous partial dispersion glasses whereas the Z-Mount version has 5.
-A circular aperture is possible also at f/2, f/2.8, f/5.6, and f/16.
+The M-mount version is slightly smaller with dimensions of 2.2 x 2.1", 55.6 x 53 mm, and a filter size of 49mm.
+It also weighs less, at 10.2 oz (288 g).
+The M-mount version has 2 anomalous partial dispersion glasses, whereas the Z-mount version has 5.
+A circular aperture is also possible at f/2, f/2.8, f/5.6, and f/16.
 The minimum focus distance is 27.6", 70 cm.

-From the metal mount to the metal lens hood and everything in between the Apo-Lanthar 50mm f/2 Z breathes quality.
+From the metal mount to the metal lens hood and everything in between, the Apo-Lanthar 50mm f/2 Z breathes quality.
 The all-metal helicoid focus rings on either version are well-dampened with a very luxurious feel.

 In Action

-The electronic contacts on the Z-Mount version ensure electronic communication between the lens and camera.
-If you have adapted lenses without contacts you would know that it can be frustrating to miss out on EXIF data.
+The electronic contacts on the Z-mount version ensure electronic communication between the lens and camera.
+If you have adapted lenses without contacts, you would know that it can be frustrating to miss out on EXIF data.

 The electronic compatibility also means you can take advantage of the IBIS in the camera (3-axis), use focus peaking, and get focus confirmation.
-Your focusing point will light up, green, when you obtain accurate focus.
+Your focusing point will light up green when you obtain accurate focus.

 Hint - In the “Photo Shooting Menu” on your Nikon Zf, go to “MF subject detection area”, then pick one of the three area options.
 Via the iMenu, in the AF-Mode/subj. detection, pick one of the AF/MF subject detection options, ie. “face”.